 For projects that require the approval of locals, architectural renderings can be a great tool for showing the general public how a project can enhance their community’s beauty and functionality.
 People can clearly visualize how they may interact with the place in their daily life, and see the value in their taxpayer investment.

 Cut unnecessary costs and time from the design stage

-An easy-to-use software that can work off of your existing BIM model completely removes the hassle of outsourcing for renders.
+Easy-to-use software that can work off of your existing BIM model completely removes the hassle of outsourcing renders.
 Architecture firms can handle it all in-house, without worrying about the availability or cost of outside services.
-Teams can get their renders done ASAP and avoid the problems that can come with third-party invoicing.
+Teams can create their renders rapidly and avoid the problems that can come with third-party invoicing.

 Because detailed 3D renders give a fuller picture than typical drawings, architects can fast-track project decision-making.
 Stakeholders and contractors are able to more easily make an assessment and determine what should be done when they don’t have to imagine the result.
 It’s a system that dramatically improves project efficiency.